Jarmoco/deadobe/README.md

 # Deadobe Script

-Stop all Adobe processes that are running in the background
+Stops Adobe processes that are running in the background.